Providing Quality Care

-Please refer to the Provider Manual for the full list of Rights and Responsibilities.
+We encourage you to reference the Provider Manual to review the full list of rights and responsibilities.

 Arkansas Total Care is pleased to take part in the Choosing Wisely® Initiative.
 The American Board of Internal Medicine (ABIM) urges providers and patients to “Choose Wisely.”
-The Choosing Wisely Initiative seeks to advance a national dialogue on avoiding unneeded medical tests, treatments and procedures.
+The Choosing Wisely Initiative seeks to advance a national dialogue on avoiding unneeded medical tests, treatments, and procedures.